Emergence Magazine

 Writer

 Linda Hogan is a Chickasaw novelist, essayist, poet, and environmentalist.
 She is author of Mean Spirit, winner of the Oklahoma Book Award and the Mountains and Plains Book Award, and a finalist for the Pulitzer Prize.
-Her latest book of essays, The Radiant Lives of Animals, is forthcoming from Beacon Press.
+Her latest book of essays, The Radiant Lives of Animals, won the National Book Foundation Science + Literature Award.

 For Linda Hogan, hope lives where faith has fallen away.
 During an encounter with caged elephants, she experiences a wave of profound and startling love in the presence of beings so very different from—and so very like—ourselves.